What is a Lis Pendens (Notice of Pendency of Action) Under California Law?

 How Do I File a Lis Pendens?

 Below is a list of the procedural and formal requirements for drafting, filing, and serving a lis pendens.
 Keep in mind that an improperly executed and served lis pendens may not be recognized by title insurance companies as creating a cloud in title and may be subject to expungement of a lis pendens.
-It is highly recommended that you contact a skilled real estate attorney prior to using this guide.
+It is highly recommended that you contact a skilled real estate litigation attorney prior to using this guide.

 Prerequisites to Filing a Lis Pendens